-If you were to rev up your engine and then shut it off it will cause damage and wear to the turbocharger as the oil pressure drops with it is still spinning at very high RPMs.
-Modern turbochargers can have turbine speeds in excess of 100,000 rpm! 😮 Even the older models will have RPMs ranging 40,000 to 60,000.
+If you were to rev up your engine and then shut it off, it will cause damage and wear to the turbocharger as the oil pressure drops with it is still spinning at very high RPMs.
+Modern turbochargers can have turbine speeds above 100,000 rpm! 😮 Even the older models will have RPMs ranging from 40,000 to 60,000.

-At these speeds lubrication of the turbocharger bearings is super important for your turbo to last.
-The turbo must be given the opportunity to spin down before the oil vacates.
+At these speeds, lubrication of the turbocharger bearings is super important for your turbo to last.
+The turbo must be allowed to spin down before the oil vacates.
 If not, you will be putting another turbo on before long. 💰 Not worth it.

 7. Never idle directly after an engine rebuild

-So, if you just finish up an engine from a rebuild the worst thing you can do is allow for long idle times.
+If you finish up an engine from a rebuild, the worst thing you can do is allow for long idle times.
 Why?
-If you ran an engine for several hours after a rebuild with no load, it would accelerate the wear on all the internal components.
+If you run an engine for several hours after a rebuild with no load, it would accelerate the wear on all the internal components.

 The engine needs a load to break-in.
 They call this seating the rings.
 The rings need that high amount of combustion pushing down on them the cause them to expand against the cylinder wall preventing the oil from passing by.
-Seating the rings will prevent the glazing of the cylinder wall and allow for normal wear of the engine.
+Seating the rings will prevent the cylinder wall’s glazing and allow for normal wear of the engine.

 Note: There is no way to repair glazing.
 The liner or block will need to be replaced.
 So idling can literally ruin your engine.

-Most companies and government agencies are now on a big kick to end the idle time on their vehicles and equipment.
+Most companies and government agencies are now on a big kick to end their vehicles and equipment idle time.
 This is understandable as the costs add up over time.
-Especially on a large scale this can be millions of dollars out of profit or cause taxes to go up.
+Especially on a large scale, this can be millions of dollars out of profit or cause taxes to go up.

 8. How many miles does one hour of idle time equal?